 fn swap<T>(x: &mut T, y: &mut T)

-).
+The swap function takes two mutable references as arguments (x and y).
 It then exchanges the values stored in these variables, effectively swapping their contents.

-Example Usage: Let’s illustrate the use of mem::swap
+Example Usage: Let’s illustrate the use of mem::swap with a simple example:

 use std::mem;